jgranick/md-haxebinding/README.md

 # Supported Features

 * NME project generation
 * Haxe syntax highlighting
 * Code completion
 * Build and run NME projects

+# Roadmap

+The first priority is to continue to support and improve NME projects.
+However, the natural step (moving forward) is to extend the add-in to include generic haxe project support.

+Since FlashDevelop and MonoDevelop are written in C#, there is a path to migrate code from FlashDevelop into this add-in or more new add-ins to extend MonoDevelop using FlashDevelop's functionality.
+This may lead to improve the behavior or quality of the current features, or to expand the feature-set.